mattly/lyonheart-us-metalsmith-archive/contents/styleguide/basic.markdown

 descenders, such as in this [dummy example](#).

 "Nice" typographic features include 'smart' qoutes, and outdenting of quote marks that begin a block element.

 Words in ALL CAPS are wrapped in `.caps` and set slightly smaller.
-Ampersands -- & -- are wrapped in `.amp` and set slightly larger, and the suffix of ordinals -- 1st, 2nd, 3rd -- are wrapped in `.ord`, set slightly smaller and in superscript.
+Ampersands -- & -- are wrapped in `.amp` and set slightly larger.

+The suffix of ordinals -- 1st, 2nd, 3rd -- are wrapped in `.ord`, set slightly
+smaller and in superscript.

 While hard to demonstrate, widows are prevented with `&nbsp;` entites at the end of block elements.

+1. Lists are discouraged in body text (they disrupt narrative flow and encourage thinking in terms of bullet-points).
+2. But should you need one.
+3. This is how an ordered list looks.

+- This is an unordered list.
+- Because who doesn't like disorder?

 On the block level, you'll find blockquotes: